Boats of wishes

 – Because he always wished to know the world.
 He wasn’t happy and told me he didn’t like to be a father, husband… and now, we are alone.

-The boy looked at the boats which his father had taught him to make and thought that maybe his father was sailing in real boats right now, knowing the world and learning other tricks and he could teach him how to make planes, boats and every vehicle that he has been saying.
+The boy looked at the boats that his father had taught him to make and thought that maybe his father was sailing in real boats right now, knowing the world and learning other tricks and he could teach him how to make planes, boats and every vehicle that he had been saying.

-The boy put a lot of boats in the waters, in every water flow that he found.
-He grew up and gave up to make it and followed his life.
+The boy put a lot of boats in the water, in every water flow that he found.
+He grew up and gave up making them and followed his life.

 He got married and had a very naughty son.
-One day, his son caused trouble at home and his wife asked him to make something to help her because it was raining outdoors.
-He thought what he could do.
-He got some paper sheets from the newspaper that he was reading and started to make a hat and put it on his head.
+One day, his son caused trouble at home, and his wife asked him to make something to help her because it was raining outdoors.
+He thought about what he could do.
+He got some sheets from the newspaper that he was reading and started to make a hat and put it on his head.

 The boy walked through the house like a soldier.
-His father smiled and took another paper sheet and made a boat and showed it to his son when he was coming towards him.
+His father smiled and took another sheet to make a boat, and showed it to his son when he came.

-The boy’s eyes shined and he asked his father how did he know to make those things?
+The boy’s eyes shone, and he asked his father how he knew how to make those things.

 His father answered him.